Watch: White House Coronavirus Task Force Briefs As Political Wars Simmer

 The White House's coronavirus task force convened its daily news conference on Tuesday as political wars continue over how the U.S. will try to move into reconstruction after the disaster.

-Trump and Cuomo have both praised and criticized each other and their performance throughout the disaster but they differ sharply over key questions about how to move ahead, including about testing capacity.

-Cuomo was scheduled to meet with Trump on Tuesday and the president could give an account of that conference or invite Cuomo to appear with him at the podium in the White House press room.

-Elsewhere in Washington, meanwhile, members of Congress have reached an agreement on about $484 billion more relief to help small businesses and others hurt by the mitigation measures aimed at slowing the spread of the virus.
+Elsewhere in Washington members of Congress reached an agreement on about $484 billion more in relief funding to help small businesses and others hurt by the mitigation measures aimed at slowing the spread of the virus.

 The Senate passed the measure on Tuesday and the House could vote as soon as Wednesday.
+President Trump is expected to sign it into law.

+Trump also said he'd agreed with New York Gov. Andrew Cuomo that the Navy hospital ship USNS Comfort — which had deployed to New York City to provide surge treatment capacity for the pandemic — could return to its berth in Norfolk Va. at the earliest opportunity.

+Cuomo and Trump also said they've established New York has enough ventilators to meet its needs and some of them can be sent to Massachusetts or elsewhere as needed, Trump said.

-President Trump and his top lieutenants, meanwhile, are still fighting a number of skirmishes over federalism and the dividing line between the power of the president and the powers of the states.
+Trump and his top lieutenants, meanwhile, are still fighting a number of skirmishes over federalism and the dividing line between the power of the president and the powers of the states.

 The briefing is underway.
 Watch the briefing live here.